 There are various after school clubs (cricket, badminton, table tennis, basketball, dance) and coaching sessions for hockey/rugby.

 Hockey and rugby are the main team sports at the school and give pupils a great chance to compete across all levels.
+In 2018 there was great success for the senior 1st XI girls hockey team, winning both the Scottish Aspire Cup and the East District Plate.

-The teams are open to all S1’s.
+Teams are open to all S1’s.
 From 2016 the school has also offered boys’ hockey (in conjunction with Waverley Inveresk Trinity hockey club at Bangholm) and also girls’ touch rugby through a programme called School of Rugby.

 All pupils are really encouraged to have a go at hockey or rugby, even if they think it’s not their thing.
 No prior experience is necessary.
 Being part of a team can make for a great positive bond going through school and can lead on to participation in an exciting senior tour (see Trips and Tours).
 Other sports teams at the school in recent years have included basketball and cricket.